JamesLinus/libphone/README.md

 Contributing
 ----------------
-Don't hesitate to make a pull request or post some ideas on *[trello](https://trello.com/b/y46Ve05Y)*.
+Don't hesitate to make a pull request or share ideas on *[trello](https://trello.com/b/y46Ve05Y)*.
 All kinds of contribution are welcome.
-*Note: Please just follow the coding style of the existed codes.*
+*Note: Please follow the coding style of the existed codes.*